devdiogo/smacss-sass/README.md

 >  >>***_import.sass*** # imports the layout files
 >
 >  >**module**
->  >> ... here you have only a import file waiting for you to create your own modules and import them
+>  >> ... here you have only an import file waiting for you to create your own modules and import them
 >  >>***_import.sass*** # imports the module files
 >
 >  >**state**